 Again, the use of specific multifocal contact lens designs for children slow the lengthening of the eye and therefore the myopia.

-Who Should Consider Myopia Control?
+Who Should Consider Myopia Management?

-We recommend parents consider Myopia Control for Asian children with myopia, for children with myopia and a family history of high amounts of myopia (Mom, Dad, or Siblings), and for any myopic child who is showing increases in myopia of 0.50 diopter or more from their previous, last, lens prescription.
+We recommend parents consider Myopia management for Asian children with myopia, for children with myopia and a family history of high amounts of myopia (Mom, Dad, or Siblings), and for any myopic child who is showing increases in myopia of 0.50 diopter or more from their previous, last, lens prescription.